waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Secondary Hypothesis (from Agent):** The Secret Key might not be in Seafoam Islands at all, but in its original location (Pokémon Mansion).
 If the new entrance doesn't lead to the key, this will be my next investigation.

 ## III.
 Lessons Learned & Process Improvement
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
+The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
+This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
 - **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Automation Opportunity:** Manually planning boulder pushes is inefficient.
 The `boulder_push_planner` tool should automate this.
 A future `puzzle_strategist_agent` could provide high-level plans for entire floors.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.